willsofts/emigrate/README.md

 #### Migrate Data

 1. Direct entry.
-This is a simple data entry.
+- This is a simple data entry. this can invoke as trigger event from other services.

 2. Mapper fields.
-This is a customize and complex data entry.
+- This is a customize field setting mapper for complex data entry.

 3. Handler function.
-This is a custom function handler.
+- This is a custom function handler. this support for java script function to manual data handling.

 4. Default values.
-This is a reserved entities for default values.
+- This is a reserved entities for default values.

 5. Support API fetching.
-This is an external data from calling API.
+- This is an external data from calling API.

 6. Support Database gathering.
-This is a external data from execute query via data base connection.
+- This is a external data from execute query via data base connection.

+7. Support various file type.
+- This can import file csv, fix-length, json, xml, xlsx.

+8. Support external file
+- This is a plugin to fetch mail attachment, sftp file and download file.

+9. Support pre-statement, post-statement and statement elements
+- This is a custom query statement as before and after execution.

+10. Support async process
+- This is a asynchronous for long time running. default as synchronous.

+11. Support persist and un-persist data table
+- This is a simple data conversion from file input. this is easy to obtain json data from file when un-persist.

+12. Support auto commit
+- As default import with transaction but can set auto commit too.

+13. Support vary date format
+- This can import with vary date format and can mix date format with TH/EN locale.

+14. Support filter data
+- This can filter data by customize setting.

+15. Support reconcile file
+- This can import with reconcile file by cross check between data file & reconcile file.
+(reconcile file contain number of total records)

+#### Extract Data

+1. Support export file
+- This support extract data and export file (csv,fix-length,xml,json,excel,pdf)

 ## Database Connection String